Soszust40/School/README.md

 **Last Updated:** December 5, 2024 |
 **Developer:** [Simon Oszust](https://github.com/Soszust40)

 A Dafny project to verify and find the largest contiguous monotonic island in an array of integers, where consecutive elements differ by ±1.
+Dafny is a verification-aware programming language with built in proofs.
 <br />
 <br />
 <br />